Link to this headingiOS Platform

 iOS takes a screenshot when the application is backgrounded so it can show its self on the application switching screen.
 For sensitive screens the application should put a screen overlay to prevent sensitive information from leaking to another application.

-The screenshots are located in the /var/mobile/Containers/Data/Application/$APP_ID/Library/Caches/Snapshots/
+The screenshots are located in the /var/mobile/Containers/Data/Application/$APP_ID/Library/Caches/Snapshots/ folder.

 Screen Overlay Code: